 When we arrived at Plaza de Armas in the center of Cusco, the first thing we felt was that this was a living square.
 People sitting on the steps, tourists, vendors, pigeons and the movement in the middle of the square seemed to gather all the energy of the city here.

-The dark clouds in the sky and the large stone buildings in the background made the atmosphere of the square even more impressive.
-On one side, church bells could be heard; on the other, the voices of street vendors were rising.
+The dark clouds in the sky and the large stone buildings behind them made the atmosphere of the square even more impressive.
+On one side, church bells could be heard; on the other, the voices of street vendors rose.

-According to our observation, Plaza de Armas is not just a tourist spot; it is truly the living center of Cusco.
-Even after sitting here for a few minutes, you begin to feel the rhythm of the city.
+In our view, Plaza de Armas is not just a tourist spot; it is the truly living center of Cusco.
+Even after sitting here for just a few minutes, you begin to feel the rhythm of the city.

 Cusco Cathedral and the Story of the Inca Stones

 One of the most striking buildings in Plaza de Armas was undoubtedly Cusco Cathedral.
-With its large stone doors, towers and dark façade, it has a very majestic appearance.
+With its large stone doors, towers and dark-colored façade, it has a very majestic appearance.

-But what makes this building truly interesting is not only its architecture, but also the history it carries.
+However, what makes this building truly interesting is not only its architecture, but the history it carries.

 As far as we learned, stones removed from Inca structures were used in the construction of the cathedral.
 In other words, this large colonial building we see today was actually built on the stones of the old Inca civilization.